Kazimieras Simonavičius University: International partnerships in higher education

 The University has student exchange agreements with over 100 universities all over the world.
 KSU offers multiple opportunities for students and academics to participate in foreign professional training's and educational projects.
 Each semester there are compulsory and optional courses, which are taught by foreign academics from all over the world.

 Location

-The main campus of Kazimieras Simonavičius University is located in Vilnius, and the university maintains a second campus in Klaipėda.
+The main campus of Kazimieras Simonavičius University is located in Vilnius.